15 Things to Do in Brisbane

 Moreton Blue Lagoon| ©Halans

-Some focus on whale watching, while a leisurely getaway allows you to lounge on sun loungers and join quad biking, kayaking or sandboarding tours.
-If you go on an organized adventure you'll have around 11 hours, so you'll stay to enjoy the sunset.
-You can also surf in the calm waters, and even enjoy emblematic anecdotes told by local guides.
-You can find this type of excursions from 105 euros.
-If you prefer, you can go on your own to manage a more personalized itinerary according to your needs.
+Some focus on whale watching, while a quiet getaway allows you to relax on sun loungers and join quad biking, kayaking, or sandboarding tours.
+If you go on an organized adventure, you'll have around 11 hours, so you'll stay to enjoy the sunset.
+You can also surf in the calm waters and even enjoy iconic stories told by local guides.
+You can find these types of excursions starting at €105.
+If you prefer, you can go on your own to create a more personalized itinerary that suits your needs.

-Book a tour to Moreton Island
+Book a trip to Moreton Island

 12. Taste the most delicious Australian wines in Tambourine from Brisbane